dhan112099/NodeGraph_PMI/README.md

 WPF control librarty for node graph.

 This library is inspired by a BlueprintEditor of UnrealEngine4.
-Below image shows a snapshot of a sample using this library.
-It makes two integers as array, and print values in top-left corner of screen during loop.
+The image below shows a snapshot of a sample using this library.
+It makes two integers as an array, and print values in top-left corner of the screen during the loop.

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/NodeGraphCalculatorExample.png)

-A node can be divided as 3 parts, shown in below image; Node itself, FlowPorts, PropertyPorts.
+A node can be divided as 3 parts, as shown in the image below; Node itself, FlowPorts, PropertyPorts.

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/NodeParts.png)

-* A FlowPort is used for specifying a execution flow between two nodes.
+* A FlowPort is used for specifying an execution flow between two nodes.
 The connection can be made for a FlowPort with different direction.
 For example, an input FlowPort can be connected with an output FlowPort.
 * A PropertyPort is used for specifying data-transfer between two nodes.
-The connection can be made for a PropertyPort with differenct direction.
+The connection can be made for a PropertyPort with different directions.
 For example, an input PropertyPort can be connected with an output PropertyPort.

 ## Features